- New Recipes

 Bakers get to work by 5 a.m. at Marie Callender's to begin baking over 30 varieties of pies.
 Huge pies.
 Pies that weigh nearly three pounds apiece.
 The fresh, creamy, flaky delicious pies that have made Marie Callender's famous in the food biz.
 On those mornings about 250 pies will be made at each of the 147 restaurants.
 Modest, I suppose, when compared with Thanksgiving Day when the stores can make up to 3,500 pies each.

 For now though, we'll start with just one—banana cream pie with flaky crust, whipped cream, and slivered almonds on top.
-This recipe requires that you bake the crust unfilled, so you will have to use a pie weight or other oven-safe object to keep the crust from puffing up.
+My Marie Callender's banana cream pie recipe requires that you bake the crust unfilled, so you will have to use a pie weight or other oven-safe object to keep the crust from puffing up.
 Large pie weights are sold in many stores, or you can use small metal or ceramic weights (sold in packages).
 Or place dried beans on the crust which has first been lined with aluminum foil or parchment paper.

 - 1/4 cup butter